john29917958/john29917958.github.io/source/_posts/Groove-to-The-Beat.md

 tags: [dance, music]
 category: Dance
 ---
 When you visit [國父紀念館](http://www.yatsen.gov.tw/) or [中正紀念堂](http://www.cksmh.gov.tw/), you should see many many teenagers moving their bodies with music.
-You should see a lot of styles there such as Breaking (Hip - Hop), Popping, Locking, Girls' New Jazz and Freestyle Hip - Hop.
+You should see a lot of styles there such as Breaking (Hip - Hop), Popping, Locking, Jazz and Freestyle Hip - Hop.
 Yet, have you ever become aware of that... no matter which style they dance, there's one general concept behind all these styles?
 <!--more-->

 ## Music, Then Dance